madviking/pydantic-llm-tester/docs/BRIEF_FOR_LLM.md

 - ALWAYS run tests after making changes.
 - ALWAYS rely on providers for getting and modifying the LLM's, Configs, and Pydantic models.
 - PATHS should always be coming from the utils, never hard coded.
-- Use the provided venv information.
-Don't install packages or try to modify it.
+- Use the provided venv information. **Don't install packages or try to modify venv**.
 Always activate it to run any commands.